T O P I C

-Yet, everywhere the Jews still remained loyal to Pedro and fought bravely in his army.
-In return, Pedro I showed his good will toward them, and called upon the King of Granada to also protect the Jews.
+The Jews remained loyal to Pedro and fought bravely in his army.
+In return, Pedro showed his good will toward them and asked the King of Granada to also protect the Jews.
 Nevertheless, the Jews suffered greatly.
 Villadiego (whose Jewish community numbered many scholars), Aguilar, and many other towns were destroyed.
 The inhabitants of Valladolid, who paid homage to Henry, robbed the Jews, destroyed their houses and synagogues, and tore their Torah scrolls.
-Paredes, Palencia, and several other communities met with a similar fate, and 300 Jewish families from Jaen were taken prisoners to Granada.
+Paredes, Palencia, and several other communities met with a similar fate.
+300 Jaen Jewish families were taken prisoners to Granada.
 Pedro was eventually defeated and succeeded by Henry de Trastamara.

-Although the Spanish Jews engaged in many activities —agriculture, viticulture, industry, commerce, and the various handicrafts — it was finance that gave them their wealth and influence.
-Kings and prelates, noblemen and farmers, all needed money, and could obtain it only from the Jews, who were forced to act as bailiffs, tax-farmers, or tax-collectors since Christians were forbidden from charging each other interest rates.
-Because of their acquired wealth, as well as government anti-semitism, Jews were forced to pay additional and exorbitant taxes to the King.
+Although the Spanish Jews engaged in many activities —agriculture, viticulture, industry, commerce, and handicrafts — it was finance that gave them their wealth and influence.
+Kings and prelates, noblemen and farmers, all needed money and could obtain it only from the Jews who were forced to act as bailiffs, tax-farmers or tax-collectors as Christians were forbidden from charging each other interest rates.
+Because of their acquired wealth, as well as government anti-Semitism, Jews were forced to pay additional and exorbitant taxes to the King.

 from ‘Jews, God and History’, Max Dimont 1994 p242on

-The “religious disputation” was the innovation of apostate Jews.
-Many of these converted Jews were well versed in the Talmud and, to show off their learning to their new Christian brothers or, perhaps, to curry favour with the Church, they whispered in the ears of the powerful that if, in a public disputation, it were shown how wrong the Jews were, then the entire Jewish community might convert.
+The “religious disputation” was the innovation of apostate Jews, many of whom had studied the Talmud.
+To show their learning to their new Christian brothers or, perhaps, to curry favour with the Church, they suggested that a public disputation, would show how wrong the Jews were and then the entire Jewish community might convert.